Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With Finite Buffer and Battery Constraints

-By substituting $\delta^{(a)}=\beta_Q' \bar\sigma_a^2\frac{\log{K}}{K}$, we have the desired scaling law for the queue overflow probability.
-Next, we define two power allocation policies that lead to a higher and lower battery discharge probabilities, respectively, for the same energy replenishment process.
-The steady-state probability distribution of the battery state for these policies is an exponentially-distributed random variable.
-Applying the well-known squeeze theorem in the limit $M\to\infty$, we obtain the desired scaling law for the battery discharge probability.
-Finally, proof for the convergence of the time average utility follows the same line of argument to that for Theorem~\ref{th:quaddecay}.
+Similarly, we denote the diffusion limit of the battery process $B(t)$ by $\mathbf{B}(t)$, which does not constitute a Brownian motion, due to its state-dependent drift.
+To show the exponential decay rate for the undershoot probability for $\mathbf{B}(t)$, define a BM that lower bounds any given sample path of $\mathbf{B}(t)$.
+We show that $\lim_{\tau \to \infty} \Prob{\mathbf{B}_l(\tau) \leq 0}$ scales as $\text{O}(\exp(-\alpha_QM))$, which implies the same scaling law for the underflow probability of $B(t)$.
+Finally, proof for the convergence of the time average utility follows the same line of argument to that for Theorem~\ref{th:quaddecay}.}